Seal of Acceptance™ FAQ

 Why do some products have a global extension?

 As of 2023, we will no longer offer global extensions as an option for the Seal program.
-Products awarded the Seal will only be available for products sold in the United States.
+Products awarded the Seal will only be available for products sold in the United States and Canada.
 A company can be based outside of the United States as long as the product is sold in the United States.
 Manufacturers with products previously awarded the Seal have been notified that global extensions is no longer an option.
-The manufacturer will be allowed a grace period to remove the Seal from the product packaging, website and all other digital platforms for products being sold in markets outside the United States.
+The manufacturer will be allowed a grace period to remove the Seal from the product packaging for products being sold in markets outside the United States.

 What happens after my product(s) is awarded the Seal?